-SCYJ is a membership body working to improve the youth justice system in England and Wales.
+SCYJ is an alliance of organisations working to improve the youth justice system in England and Wales.
 We pool the expertise of our members to address issues surrounding children in trouble with the law.
 Our work focuses on improving all aspects of the youth justice system and how to address issues affecting young people caught up in it – from policing to resettlement.

 We advocate a child-focused youth justice system that promotes the integration of children in trouble with the law into society and tackles the underlying causes of offending.
 Such a system would serve the best interests of the children themselves and the community at large.

 SCYJ’s Board is elected annually to plan and oversee the work of the Committee.
-Currently we have six Directors, they are:
+Currently we have eight Non-Executive Directors, they are:

 Ali Wigzell is a Research Fellow at the Institute for Criminal Policy Research (ICPR) at Birkbeck, University of London.
 She joined ICPR in 2012 having spent three years as a senior researcher at the think tank the Centre for Social Justice (CSJ), leading their work on youth justice.

 Youth justice is Ali’s area of research specialism.
 Her work in the field includes a major review of youth justice at the CSJ, and the report of the Parliamentarians’ Inquiry into the Operation and Effectiveness of the Youth Court, which was chaired by Lord Carlile.